-Figure 12.3: cmha-setup Main menu
+Figure 13.3: cmha-setup Main menu

-- 6. The virtual shared external alias interface name and virtual shared external IP alias address are set.
-To use DHCP assignments on external interfaces, 0.0.0.0 can be used. - 7.
-The host name of the passive is set. - 8.
-Failover network parameters are set.
-The failover network physical interface should exist, but the interface need not be up.
-The network name, its base address, its netmask, and domain name are set.
-This is the network used for optional heartbeat monitoring. - 9.
-Failover network interfaces have their name and IP address set for the active and passive nodes. - 10.
+- 9. Failover network interfaces have their name and IP address set for the active and passive nodes. - 10.
 The primary head node may have other network interfaces (e.g. InfiniBand interfaces, a BMC interface, alias interface on the BMC network).
 These interfaces are also created on the secondary head node, but the IP address of the interfaces still need to be configured.
 For each such interface, when prompted, a unique IP address for the secondary head node is configured. - 11.
 The network interfaces of the passive head node are reviewed and can be adjusted as required.
 DHCP assignments on external interfaces can be set by using an IP address of 0.0.0.0. - 12.
 A summary screen displays the planned failover configuration.
 If alterations need to be made, they can be done via the next step. - 13.
 The administrator is prompted to set the planned failover configuration.
 If it is not set, the main menu of cmha-setup is re-displayed. - 14.
 If the option to set the planned failover configuration is chosen, then a password for the MySQL root user is requested.
 The procedure continues further after the password is entered. - 15.
-Setup progress for the planned configuration is displayed (figure 12.4). - 16.
-Instructions on what to run on the secondary to clone it from the primary are displayed (figure 12.5).
+Setup progress for the planned configuration is displayed (figure 13.4). - 16.
+Instructions on what to run on the secondary to clone it from the primary are displayed (figure 13.5).